DarkKronicle/KronosTextures/README.md

 - Enchantment glint
 - Sky textures ([Credits](#credits))

+## Other Packs

+Inside of the project there is a folder labled `otherpacks`, in here there are other resourcepacks that provide helpful tools for MC.
+You have to move these outside of the folder to be used.

+Current packs:

+- `LightLevelHelper` - Makes it so spawnable blocks are red.

 ## Optifine Use

 In this texturepack how optifine is used to provide more ways to customize minecraft.
 Mainly we use this to change hardcoded colors and provide randomness to different textures.